We put 10 of the most common nutrition questions to Prof Grant Schofield and Dr Caryn Zinn. Here’s question 6: Do calories matter for weigh loss?

 Here’s a thought experiment – every half an hour, I’m going to chop off another a hundred grams of butter and force you to eat it.

 But under those conditions, under that thought experiment, you wouldn’t enjoy that.
-You’d be wanting not to eat that, but because of the several thousand calories here that energy would have to go somewhere and it could be stored as fat.
+You’d be wanting not to eat the butter, but because of the several thousand calories here, that energy would have to go somewhere and it could be stored as fat.

 Or, you could eat something a little more delicious, such as macadamia nuts, the highest fat nut.
 They’re high in calories, and I can over-eat my daily calorie intake in five minutes.
 Willingly.

 And there’s a more complex thing here – the calories-in and calories-out argument about weight loss and weight gain is true at one level, but it assumes that would be true in an open-loop system where the outputs don’t feed back and the inputs don’t feed back in a more complex biological system that involves neurons and microbes and hormones.